Skip navigation

 Council is composed of individuals who govern the physiotherapy profession in the public interest, including six regulated members of the College of Physiotherapists of Alberta and the number of public members appointed by the Lieutenant Governor in Council in accordance with the Health Professions Act.
 Council terms are staggered to facilitate continuity of Council operations and decision-making, with the terms of two of the regulated members serving on Council ending each year.

-Historically, the College has held an election each spring to fill the two regulated member Council vacancies, with new Council members beginning their terms in June.
+Historically, the College held an election each spring to fill the two regulated member Council vacancies, with new Council members beginning their terms in June.

 What are Competency-Based Appointments?